 Calculating Cap Rate – Examples

 Example 1: An investor wants to buy a property that generates a total rent of $90,000 with $20,000 maintenance expenses, property taxes, utilities, and other costs.
 After deducting these operating expenses from the gross rent of the property, the Net Operating Income is $70,000.
-If the seller has listed the property for $1 million, the cap rate of this property is:
+IIf the seller has listed the property for $1 million, use the cap rate calculator or the formula to get:

 Net Operating Income ($70,000) / Property Value ($1,000,000) = $70,000 / $1 million = 7% Cap Rate